wichmann/basic-server-setup-ansible/README.md

     ansible-galaxy install -r requirements.yml

+These scripts require a virtual machine or a bare metal server running Ubuntu Linux (or a similar distribution) and SSH access with authentication by password!

 ## Usage
 First, you have to provide all necessary parameters and settings by editing the files in the directories "group_vars" and "host_vars".
 Then you have to set the